 - Upon arrival, activate the mobile data for that eSIM and deactivate roaming for your Spanish line.

-If it's your first time, the general guide on how to activate an eSIM will answer your questions, and before buying, it's advisable to check how to know if your phone is compatible.
+If it's your first time, the general guide on how to install an eSIM will answer your questions, and before buying, it's advisable to confirm what an eSIM is and what you need to use it.
 Almost all iPhones since the XR and recent mid-to-high-end Androids are compatible.

 Tips for connecting in Russia

-Russia has peculiarities that should be taken into account so that your connection doesn't fail you at the crucial moment.
-Some Western apps and services may appear limited within the country, so plan your map and messaging tools in advance.
+Russia has peculiarities that should be considered so that your connection doesn't fail you at a crucial moment.
+Some Western apps and services may be limited within the country, so plan your map and messaging tools in advance.

 - Install your apps before traveling: offline maps, translator, and messaging downloaded from Spain will save you trouble if a service is slow at your destination.